-Remark 1: Please describe the policy, system, criteria and structure for the remuneration of independent directors, and the relevance of the amount of remuneration to the responsibilities, risks and time commitment:

-The remuneration policy for independent directors: The remuneration policy is based on the Company's operating objectives, financial position and the duties of independent directors, and then approved by the Compensation Committee and submitted to the Board of Directors for approval.
+Remark 1 : Please describe the policy, system, criteria and structure for the remuneration of independent directors, and the relevance of the amount of remuneration to the responsibilities, risks and time commitment : The remuneration policy for independent directors: The remuneration policy is based on the Company's operating objectives, financial position and the duties of independent directors, and then approved by the Compensation Committee and submitted to the Board of Directors for approval.

-Remark 2: Except as disclosed in the table above, remuneration received by the directors of the Company for services rendered to all companies in the financial statements (e.g. as consultants to non-employees, etc.) in the latest year : None
+Remark 2: Except as disclosed in the table above, remuneration received by the directors of the Company for services rendered (such as consultants to the Company/all companies in the financial statement/re-investment business that are not employees, etc.) in the latest year : None